 Small Schools Approach

 Our efforts leading the small schools movement have produced historic results for some of New York City's highest-need students.
-An ongoing evaluation commissioned by the Bill & Melinda Gates Foundation and conducted by MDRC, an independent research firm, has validated these efforts in a rigorous, randomized study.
+An evaluation commissioned by the Bill & Melinda Gates Foundation and conducted by MDRC, an independent research firm, has validated these efforts in a rigorous, randomized study.

 New Visions' work over the past decade creating small schools of choice throughout New York City has raised graduation rates and helped narrow the achievement gap, demonstrating one of the most successful reform efforts taken to scale in urban education today.

 Under former Mayor Michael Bloomberg and former Chancellor Joel Klein, New York City's Department of Education moved to replace large high schools with troublingly low graduation rates with small, themed high schools.
 New Visions was the lead partner in designing and incubating the majority of small schools that the city phased in beginning in the early 2000s.

 Small high schools -- which typically enroll fewer than 600 students -- promote academic rigor and personal relationships between students and faculty.
 These close-knit relationships help enrich student-teacher interaction and assist teachers in assessing student need.

 In 2010, MDRC released its first report, which indicated that New York City's first 105 small high schools -- two-thirds created by New Visions -- increased students' likelihood of earning credits, progressing through high school and graduating in four years with a Regents diploma.
 Among the findings:

 - Graduation rates increased by 8.6 percentage points;

 - Graduation rates for black males increased by nearly 10 percentage points and for low-income students by 11.2 percentage points; and